kushal2011/Recipe-Oracle/README.md

 # TODO
 - share with all the details of recipe and link to playstore app
-- add ads
-- add option to remove ads if user buys premium
-- add search screen
 - add empty/no data found
 - add pull to refresh
-UI Bug - in details screen , if name is big the ui is breaking

 # TODO (Long term)
 - optional login for personalized recommendation